HTTP-RPC/Kilo/README.md

 ));
 ```

 If an instance of `QueryBuilder` is passed to either `values()` or `set()`, it is considered a subquery and is wrapped in parentheses.
-List values provided to these methods are considered "options" and are reduced to a single value via `coalesce()`.
+List values provided to these methods are considered "options" and are reduced to a single value via the SQL `coalesce()` function.

 See the [pet](https://github.com/HTTP-RPC/Kilo/tree/master/kilo-test/src/main/java/org/httprpc/kilo/test/PetService.java) or [catalog](https://github.com/HTTP-RPC/Kilo/tree/master/kilo-test/src/main/java/org/httprpc/kilo/test/CatalogService.java) service examples for more information.